Azure/blobxfer/docs/10-cli-usage.md

 * `--storage-account` specifies the storage account to use.
 This can be optionally provided through an environment variable `BLOBXFER_STORAGE_ACCOUNT` instead.
+* `--storage-url` specifies the Azure Storage url to read entities from or to write entities to.
+This parameter can be used in-lieu of `--mode`, `--storage-account`, `--endpoint`, `--remote-path` and potentially `--sas` if a SAS token is supplied as part of the URL.
 * `--sync-copy-dest-storage-account` specifies the destination remote Azure storage account for the `synccopy` command.
 This can be optionally provided through an environment variable `BLOBXFER_SYNC_COPY_DEST_STORAGE_ACCOUNT` instead.
+* `--sync-copy-dest-mode` specifies the destination mode for `synccopy` operations.
 * `--sync-copy-dest-remote-path` specifies the destination remote Azure path under the synchronous copy destination storage account.
+* `--sync-copy-dest-storage-url` specifies the Azure Storage url to write entities to as part of `synccopy` operations.
+This parameter can be used in-lieu of `--sync-copy-dest-mode`, `--sync-copy-dest-storage-account`, `--sync-copy-remote-path` and potentially `--sync-copy-dest-sas` if a SAS token is supplied as part of the URL.
 * `--timeout` is the timeout value, in seconds, applied to both connect and read operations.
 This option is DEPRECATED.
 Please specify the connect timeout as `--connect-timeout` and the read timeout as `--read-timeout`